kaileykaes/state_populations/README.md

 ## Introduction

-State Populations consumes state populations api from `datausa.io` API [here](https://datausa.io/api/data?drilldowns=State&measures=Population), stores it to a CSV file, and performs calculations on the data to discover the following statistics between first and last recorded populations by year:
+State Populations consumes state population measures by year from a `datausa.io` API [here](https://datausa.io/api/data?drilldowns=State&measures=Population) and stores it to a CSV file.
+This program then performs calculations on the resulting CSV data to discover which US states had the following between the first and last recorded years:
   1. Greatest population increase
   2. Greatest population decrease
   3. Lowest population increase
   4. Lowest population decrease
+Users interact with State Populations via a simple CLI.

 ## Set-Up & Usage

 1. Fork this repository and clone it to your local machine in the directory it belongs.
 2. `cd` into the directory and run `bundle install` from the command line.
-3. In order to query the `datausa.io` api and create a CSV file with that info run the following command in your terminal:
+3. In order to query the `datausa.io` API and create a CSV file with that info run the following command in your terminal:
 ```
 rake csv:create
 ```